Hemo02/your-age-/README.md

 # your-age-
+Calculates age .

+# Note:
-Calculates age, asks you to enter the year of your birth
+You only have to enter your year of birth .